 The second stranger turns up.
 He starts drinking a lot and Mrs Fennel isn’t comfortable with him in the house.
 When they ask him what he does for a living, he replies in rhyme.
 They deduce he’s an executioner, come to hang the local sheep thief.

 Then a third stranger turns up, this time short and blonde rather than tallish, gaunt and dark.
+(Utilising the age-old storytelling technique of Rule of Three.)
 But he won’t come in.
 He’s terrified by the sight of people in the room.
 He closes the door and runs away.

 They deduce that the terrified man was the sheep thief, and that he fled because he recognised his own executioner.
 The firing of the alarm gun continues at intervals.